-- Condensation levels are highest during times when a person is cooking or taking a shower in the unit, but these are not the only times condensation is present. - Condensation can migrate through ceiling panels and saturate the fiberglass insulation in your ceiling cavity.
-This condition often causes the occupants to believe the recreational vehicle has a roof leak.
-Walls and ceiling panels may also become wet when the moisture accumulates on these surfaces. - Newmar Corporation does not recommend the use of any catalytic heaters.
+- 1. Slightly opening a window or roof vent to allow the moisture to escape from the unit - 2.
+A small dehumidifier is also very effective in removing moisture from the air. - Condensation levels are highest during times when a person is cooking or taking a shower in the unit, but these are not the only times condensation is present. - Condensation can migrate through ceiling panels and saturate the fiberglass insulation in your ceiling cavity.
+This condition often causes the occupants to believe the recreational vehicle has a roof

+Newmar Corporation does not recommend the use of any catalytic heaters